 Hard Fork occurs when there are a sufficient number of clients on the network that disagree on the rules about how blocks are created and recorded in the blockchain.
 It leads to a split in the chain, one set of clients follow one branch and another set follows the other.
 To fix hard forks, some action must be taken by the holders of the relevant cryptocurrency.

 Hardware Wallet means a device that can securely store cryptocurrency.
-Compare and review all cryptocurrency wallets in our Wallet List to find the best wallet for you.
+Trezor and Ledger Nano S are examples of great hardware wallets, but check out our Cryptocurrency Wallet List to see which wallet is the right one for you.

 Hash Rate is a unit of mining performance expressed as follows: